saltyorg/docs/docs/reference/domain.md

 - For Cloudflare users.

-   Note: if you provide a Cloudflare email and API Key in your settings, the Saltbox installer will set this up for you automatically, provided you enter a top-level domain in the settings [i.e. `DOMAIN.TLD`, not `WHATEVER.DOMAIN.TLD`]
+   Note: if you provide a Cloudflare email and API Key in your settings, the Saltbox installer will set this up for you automatically.

 === "Saltbox Install Type"
     You will need to create A Records for all Saltbox subdomains.